 The economic position of the Campus continues to be loosely tied to that of the State of South Carolina (the State) as evidenced by the Campus' sustained strong financial performance despite significant reductions in state appropriations following the Great Recession for the period 2008 through 2012.
-The Campus received additional recurring state funding to begin the 2017 fiscal year to support a portion of state employee health insurance increases and provide parity funding to address the base state funding per student inequities.
+The Campus received additional recurring state funding to begin the 2018 fiscal year to support a portion of state employee health insurance increases.

-The State finished the 2016 fiscal year on a positive note with full funding of the State's Rainy Day Fund at 5% of the prior year's General Fund Revenues and also fully funded the Capital Reserve Account at 2% of the prior year's General Fund Revenues.
-The Campus is a beneficiary of the eighth straight year of state surpluses, as excess lottery proceeds totaling \$16,950 were made available for operations and critical equipment replacements in 2016.
+The State finished the 2017 fiscal year on a positive note with full funding of the State's Rainy Day Fund at 5% of the prior year's General Fund Revenues and also fully funded the Capital Reserve Account at 2% of the prior year's General Fund Revenues.
+The State slightly missed the total increased revenue projection and surplus allocations were reduced.
+These did not directly impact the Campus.
+The Campus did not receive any non-recurring state capital funding for projects for the 2018 fiscal year.
+The State of South Carolina has not advanced a capital bond bill for higher education since 1999-2000, but continues to make an effort to provide some funding for physical plant needs as dollars become available.

-UNIVERSITY OF SOUTH CAROLINA - Beaufort Statement of Net Position As of June 30, 2016
+UNIVERSITY OF SOUTH CAROLINA - Beaufort Statement of Net Position As of June 30, 2017